What is Cocaine?

 Cocaine is commonly snorted, smoked or injected.
-Injecting carries the added risk of infection with HIV, TB, Hepatitis B and C. These and other blood born viruses are likely to be contracted if the user shares a dirty needle with a person already infected.
-The term "speedball" refers to a combination of cocaine or crack with heroin
+Injecting carries the added risk of infection with HIV, TB, Hepatitis C and B. These and other blood born viruses are likely to be contracted if the user shares a dirty needle with a person already infected.
+The term “speedball” refers to a combination of cocaine or crack with heroin.

 One form of freebase cocaine is called crack or crack cocaine.
 Crack is sold as small lumps or shavings and crackles when it is heated.
 Crack produces the same debilitating effects as freebasing cocaine.
 Crack use is a huge problem in many cities because it is inexpensive and easily moved around and sold.
 It usually comes in small vials or folded tinfoil.

 Signs of Cocaine Use

 There are many ways to detect cocaine use.
 Cocaine use can cause both mental and physical impairment, especially if consumed on a regular basis.
 Dependence and addiction are just two of the many side effects that may arise with cocaine use.
 Other effects involve changes in behavior, appearance, and general health.

 Common Signs and Symptoms of Cocaine Use Include:

 - Runny nose

 - Fast pressured tangential speech when high

 - Becoming withdrawn, depressed, and fatigued when coming down

 What are the Effects of Cocaine?